fog97/Python_code/README.md

 # Class
-It's non a lot, just using some conde in Python
+Just using some code and algorithm in Python